epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 ## Unacceptable Behavior

-**We do not tolerate harassment in any form.** Adherence to our Code of Conduct requires refraining from demeaning, discriminatory, or harassing behavior and speech, including but not limited to:
+**We do not tolerate harassment in any form.** Adherence to our Code of Conduct requires refraining from demeaning, discriminatory, or harassing behavior and speech, including but not limited to: excluding individuals based on protected characteristics such as race, gender, sexual orientation, disability, age, religion, or nationality.

 Harassment and/or discrimination: